Six Baby Safety Myths Debunked

 The Truth:

-According to the U.S. Consumer Product Safety Commission, dangerous infant merchandise can cause extreme accidents or even demise.
+According to the U.S. Consumer Product Safety Commission, dangerous infant merchandise can cause extreme accidents or even death.
 Always search for protection certifications and recalls before buying any infant equipment.
-Websites like the Consumer Product Safety Commission and the National Highway Traffic Safety Administration provide valuable insight into which merchandise is secure or was recalled.
+Websites like the Consumer Product Safety Commission and the National Highway Traffic Safety Administration provide valuable insight into which merchandise is secure or has been recalled.

 Myth three: It's Safe to Prop Bottles for Feeding

-Bottle propping is regularly seen as a handy manner of feeding babies.
+Bottle propping is regularly seen as a handy way of feeding babies.
 However, this exercise can cause several problems, including choking dangers and ear infections.
-Additionally, toddlers need to learn how to control their feeding tempo, and propping a bottle eliminates this natural studying enjoyment.
+Additionally, toddlers need to learn how to control their feeding tempo, and propping a bottle eliminates this natural learning enjoyment.

 The Truth:

 According to the AAP, propping a bottle can lead to milk pooling inside the child’s mouth, increasing the threat of tooth decay.
-It is always quality to keep your toddler at some point in feeding times to make certain they are secure and may develop healthful eating habits.
+It is always important to keep your toddler at some point in feeding times to make certain they are secure and may develop healthy eating habits.

 Myth 4: You Can Use Adult Car Seats for Infants